-(b) At the discretion of the Board of Supervisors, dedication of rights-of-way, actual construction, installation or design by a registered civil engineer of improvements described in such adopted master plan of drainage, or any combination thereof, may be accepted in lieu of the payment of the aforementioned fees.
+- (a) When a building site is located within the boundaries of an adopted master plan of drainage, no building permit and no certificate of use and occupancy shall be issued for any use except single-family dwellings until drainage fees pertaining to the gross area of the site have been paid in the amount set forth in the drainage fee schedule adopted by the Board of Supervisors in conjunction with the adoption of such master plan of drainage. - (b) At the discretion of the Board of Supervisors, dedication of rights-of-way, actual construction, installation or design by a registered civil engineer of improvements described in such adopted master plan of drainage, or any combination thereof, may be accepted in lieu of the payment of the aforementioned fees.
 The funds derived from the drainage fees imposed shall be utilized only for the construction of local drainage facilities for the disposal of surface and storm waters from the local drainage area in which such building or land is located.

 Sec.
-7-9-64. - Reserved 7-9-137.5 Fences, and walls, and hedges.
+7-9-64.
+7-9-137.5 Fences, and-walls, and hedges

-For purposes of this section, "fences and walls" include The regulations in this section apply to any type of fence, wall, retaining wall, sound attenuation wall, or screen, in addition to the applicable requirements of the district in which it is located except for .
-Ffences and walls shall be in compliance with the following regulations.
+For purposes of this section, "fences and walls" include-The regulations in this section apply to any type of fence, wall, retaining wall, sound attenuation wall, or screen, in addition to the applicable requirements of the district except for .-Ffences/walls shall be in compliance with the following regulations.
 However, walls that are located within the interior of an approved tract map and are part of the initial development of that tract map shall be exempt from these regulations.
 Subsections (d) and (e) only shall also apply to hedges, or thick growth of shrubs, bushes or trees.
 Fence/wall heights shall be measured from the base of the fence/wall to the top on interior or exterior side, whichever is greater.
-See fence/wall heights illustration, Figure 7-9-64.
+See fence/wall heights illustration.